Original Seascapes, Waterscapes and Coastal Art

 'Last Orders' - my submission for the competition

-Plymouth Hoe - my painting from the heat
+Plymouth Hoe - the finished painting from the heat